Chengdu bus fire: Reactions

 The fire ultimately affected 101 families.
-Following the incident, Li Shuguang, the chairman of the bus company resigned, saying he hoped his resignation would "arouse society's attention to the safety of public transport."
+Following the incident, Li Shuguang, the chairman of the bus company, resigned, saying he hoped his resignation would "arouse society's attention to the safety of public transport."
 A bus company in Chengdu promised to financially reward passengers who report others who bring flammable liquids or other prohibited items on board.
 The municipal governments of Beijing, Shenyang, and Guangzhou reacted by reviewing bus safety measures.
 Officials in Haikou outfitted public buses with 400 emergency hammers, but over half of the hammers were stolen from the buses within three days.
 As local hospitals were running low on blood needed for transfusions to help the victims, over 60 Chengdu citizens and 55 soldiers volunteered for blood donations after an urgent call from hospital authorities.

-In the days after the Chengdu bus fire, buses also caught fire in Shenzhen on June 13, in Wuhai, Inner Mongolia on June 15 and in Zhoushan, Zhejiang on June 16.
+In the days after the Chengdu bus fire, buses also caught fire in Shenzhen, Guangdong, on 13 June, in Wuhai, Inner Mongolia, on 15 June, and in Zhoushan, Zhejiang, on 16 June.

 There was no evidence initially of any terrorist connection, and no passengers were killed in the three other bus fires.

 The Shenzhen government responded to the bus fires in Chengdu and Shenzhen by declaring that the city's kindergarten buses must be equipped with GPS.